danktankk/dramallama/README.md

 ### 📌 Notes

+- If you dont want to use docker compose, the youtube video describes how to use it installed bare metal
 - You must **add the bot to a server where you have "Manage Server" permissions**
 - If you need to regenerate the token, you can do it from the **Bot** section
 - Store tokens and secrets securely (e.g. in `.env`, and make sure it’s in `.gitignore`)